shrutivangari/redis-node/docs/redis-takeaways-ref.md

 c.
 Counting the number of distinct hashtags that were used by a user
 d.
 Counting the number of distinct words that appear in a book
     - HyperLogLogs
+12.
+a.
+Usage of specific words or terms in a newspaper over time
+b.
+Minimum wage year-by-year
+c.
+Daily changes in stock prices
+d.
+Product purchases month-by-month
+e.
+Climate changes

 ## Redis key concepts